lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 * Use Spock, not JUnit
 * When writing Spock tests, use `def` as little as possible (`def` breaks refactoring)
-* When writing Spock tests, annotate the class with `@TypeChecked` (this enables strict type checking in Groovy)
+* When writing Spock tests, annotate the class with `@TypeChecked` if possible (this enables strict type checking in Groovy)
 * When writing integration tests, annotate the tests with `@IntegrationTest`

 ## How To's